kamleshthink/AnuCode/RENDER_DEPLOYMENT.md

 ### Method 1: Using render.yaml (Recommended)

-The project includes a `render.yaml` file that automatically configures your deployment.
+The project includes a `render.yaml` file that automatically configures deployment for both services.

 1. **Connect Repository to Render**
    - Go to [Render Dashboard](https://dashboard.render.com)